jan-lehmkuhl/FreeCAD-CfdOf-workflow/docs/installation/paraview.md

 Download & Extract
 ------------------------------------------------------------

-[Download](https://www.paraview.org/download/) the executables and extract with tar:
+[Download](https://www.paraview.org/download/) the Linux executable and extract with tar inside WSL:

+    cd
+    mkdir bin
-    cd ~/bin/paraview
+    cd bin
-    tar -xf FILE
+    tar --extract --file FILE

-Use `osmesa` version vor headless machines without x-server like Docker, when you have no GUI.
+Use `osmesa` version for headless machines without x-server like Docker, when you have no GUI.

-Make available in PATH
+Make pvbatch and pvpython available in PATH
 ------------------------------------------------------------

-Do not source everything in `*/paraview/bin`.
-This can lead to unexpected behaviour e.g. with `mpiexec`.

-    which mpiexec
-    # /usr/bin/mpiexec
+"pvbatch" from the downloaded paraview must be available from command line.
+Often the it refers to the OpenFOAM version which has no build-in python.

-change `.bashrc` and source `$HOME/.local/bin` after OpenFOAM.
+Change `.bashrc` and source `$HOME/.local/bin` after OpenFOAM.
+Open a new terminal and test the order (`~/.local/bin` at the top) with:

+    echo $PATH | tr : '\n'

 Then create softlinks to the desired files

     cd ~/.local/bin

-    ln s ~/bin/paraview/use/bin/paraview
-    ln s ~/bin/paraview/use/bin/pvbatch
+    ln s ~/bin/ParaView-XXXXX/bin/pvbatch
-    ln s ~/bin/paraview/use/bin/pvpython
+    ln s ~/bin/ParaView-XXXXX/bin/pvpython

 test version with:

     cd
-    paraview --version
     pvbatch  --version
     pvpython --version
-    which paraview
     which pvbatch
     which pvpython

+Do not source everything in `*/paraview/bin`.
+This can lead to unexpected behaviour e.g. with `mpiexec`.